 Once you select the type of droid you want, you’ll choose from a variety different droid parts which come to you on a conveyor belt.
 Each style of droid has 4 different customizable parts to choose from:

 - Dome Connection Plate

 - Set of Side-Legs

-The droids are another potential game-breaking piece of merchandise which fans are going to go crazy over like the Banshees in Pandora: The World of Avatar.
-Let’s hope they make enough of them to keep the people happy!
+The droids are another potential game-breaking piece of merchandise which fans have been going to go crazy over like the Banshees in Pandora: The World of Avatar.
+Let’s hope they keep making enough of them to keep the people happy!

 What Can You Do with the Droids?

 Disney has designed the custom-built droids to interact with your surroundings in Star Wars Galaxy’s Edge.
 They use bluetooth technology to recognize various points throughout the land with are interactive and can share information and secrets about Galaxy’s Edge.